Diocese of Bristol: History

 The Diocese of Bristol continued until 5 October 1836 when Dorset was annexed to the Diocese of Salisbury and the remainder, the city of Bristol, formed part of the Diocese of Gloucester and Bristol.
 After sixty years, the Diocese of Bristol was "reconstituted" on 9 July 1897, but with different boundaries.
+Most of the historic records of the diocese are held by Bristol Archives.

 Organisation

 Bishops

 Viv Faull was the most recent diocesan Bishop of Bristol from the confirmation of her election on 25 June 2018 until her retirement on 1 September 2025.
 In the vacancy, the Bishop of Swindon is acting diocesan bishop.

 The diocesan bishop is assisted by a Bishop suffragan of Swindon (Neil Warwick).
-The provincial episcopal visitor (for parishes in the diocese who reject the ministry of priests who are women) is the Bishop suffragan of Ebbsfleet, who is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.
+The provincial episcopal visitors (for parishes in the diocese who reject the ministry of priests who are women) are the Bishop of Ebbsfleet and the Bishop of Oswestry, who are licensed as honorary assistant bishop of the diocese in order to facilitate their work there.

 Archdeaconries and deaneries

 The diocese is divided into two archdeaconries, each of which is further divided into deaneries (groups of parishes).